dotnet/arcade/Documentation/Darc.md

 </Repositories>
 ```

-File `Source` is the location of the file from which we'll take the contents to include in the PR.
-File `Destination` is an optional property that if set,
+File `Source` is the location of the file from which we'll take the contents from to include in the PR.
+File `Destination` is an optional property
-determines the folder containing the file(s) to update in a repo+branch.
-If this is not set, the `Source` value will be used as default.
+that if set, determines the location of the file(s) to update in a repo+branch.
+While renaming the files is not a common scenario, this is supported
+by using a different name from that in `Source`.
+If `Destination` is not set, the `Source` value will be used as default.

 ### Example